Nelson Abbey: Club career

+Reading

 Abbey made his debut for Reading on 15 September 2020 as a substitute in a 1–0 EFL Cup defeat to Luton Town.
 Abbey signed his first professional contract with Reading on 15 December 2020, until the summer of 2022.

+Olympiacos

+On 24 January 2024, Abbey left Reading to sign for Super League Greece club Olympiacos for an undisclosed fee.